-District-Level: 80% of EL students will score proficient on the state administered ELPT in all required areas required for exit within four years.
+District-Level: 20% of limited English proficient students will score proficient on the state administered ELPT in all required areas required for exit annually and exit the program within five years.

-图 3.1) District-Level: Supplemental EL Tutors and Paraprofessionals and PD - School-Level: Supplemental EL Tutors and Paraprofessionals and PD
+S 2.1) District-Level: Supplemental EL Tutors, Paraprofessionals, PD, and Curriculum Materials

-District-Level: EL Tutor and paraprofessionals will be hired in order to provide EL services to students and PD provided to EL staff.
+District-Level: EL Tutor and paraprofessionals will be hired in order to provide EL services to students, PD will be provided to staff with regard to LEP immigrant newcomers, an online supplemental reading program will be purchased to support student learning.